nikoavgerinos/myFlix-client/README.md

 ## Contributing 🤝

 If you'd like to contribute, please fork the repository and create a pull request.
-We welcome your contributions to make myFlix even better!
+We welcome your contributions to make myFlix even better